refinedev/refine/.changeset/metal-oranges-hear.md

 Add `<DevtoolsProvider />` and `<DevtoolsPanel />` components to your app:

-You'll need to wrap your app with `<DevtoolsProvider>` component and add `<DevtoolsPanel>` component to your app to access the devtools UI.
+You'll need to wrap your app with `<DevtoolsProvider />` component and add `<DevtoolsPanel />` component to your app to access the devtools UI.

 ```tsx
 import { DevtoolsProvider, DevtoolsPanel } from "@refinedev/devtools";